aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

 +++

-`break` and `continue` provide the possibility to terminate iteration *before* the entire body of the loop is executed.
+`break` and `continue` provide the possibility to terminate iterations *before* the entire body of the loop is executed.
 - `break` immediately terminates execution of the loop.
 - `continue` immediately terminates execution of the current iteration.

-The following little examples demonstrate distinction between `break` and `continue`:
+The following little examples demonstrate the distinction between `break` and `continue`:

 ```{code-cell} ipython3
 # Loop is terminated if i == 5: mind the output